kyler0b/WP-Final-Project/README.md

 # WP-Final-Project

-This is an Exercise Application
+This is an fitness website created by Kyle Robinson, a senior at SUNY New Paltz.